 This can also be done the other way around.
-The Master turns his/her back and someone else changes the design.
-Does the Master notice what has been changed?
+The Mosaic Maker turns his/her back.
+Someone else changes the design.
+Does the Mosaic Maker notice what has been changed?

 B4: See the Difference

 Needed: At least 5 people.

 Three people stand in a row in front.
 The leader says something about each of them (for instance: this boy has blond hair, this girl is wearing green pants etc.)

 Everyone close their eyes.
 The people in the row change places.

 Add more people to the row and repeat.

 Add even more and repeat until people can’t remember the changes anymore or until everyone is part of the row.

 Variation – B4a: See the Difference with objects